-Around that time, Ruffalo says, “I realized nothing was happening for me—I thought, I gotta make something happen.”
-And so he co-wrote and appeared in The Destiny of Marty Fine, a low-budget thriller about an ex-boxer who witnesses a mob hit and then has to kill to save his own life.
+During that time, Ruffalo and a group of actor friends started the Orpheus Theatre Company.
+Since he needed to make money, he also worked as a bartender for close to a decade.
+Reflecting upon those years, Ruffalo said “I realized nothing was happening for me—I thought, I gotta make something happen.”
+And so, he co-wrote and appeared in The Destiny of Marty Fine, a low-budget thriller about an ex-boxer who witnesses a mob hit and then has to kill to save his own life.

 As acting teacher Stella Adler said “If you can live without acting, then don’t act!
 It’s brutal, man.
 It’s so brutal.
 Because it’s too fucking heartbreaking.”
 And so it was for Ruffalo.
 By his own estimation he experienced 600 failed auditions.
 He decided to quit.
 Close to ten years of little progress was enough.
 The experiment to become a professional actor was over for him.
 His mother told him ‘You know, I have never told you to do anything in your life.
 But if you don’t get back to California, I’ll never forgive you.
 Are you crazy?
 You can’t quit now!’